How to Clean Your 3D Printer’s Nozzle (Without Losing Your Sanity)

 -

-Heat your nozzle to around 200°C (or whatever your filament’s printing temp is).
+Heat your nozzle to your filament’s typical printing temperature—around 200°C for PLA, 230°C for PETG.

 -